-Worried about keeping your child secure in the online space?
-Here are some things you can do to ensure that the experience remains a safe one for her
+Don't we all worry about keeping our children secure in the online space?
+Here are some things parents can do to ensure that the experience remains safe for children

 The internet is an amazing platform that offers exciting possibilities.
-Children play online games and learn and connect with friends on social media, as this online world opens numerous nurturing avenues.
-But we can’t deny that a darker digital world exists.
-Today, with incidents of cyber bullying coming to light, we wonder how safe it is for children to venture into this world.
+Children play online games and learn and connect with friends on social media, as this online world opens numerous avenues.
+But we can't deny that a darker digital world exists.
+Today, with incidents of cyberbullying coming to light, we wonder how safe it is for children to venture into this world.
 How do we ensure that our children are safe online?
-The answer is: by teaching them safe internet practices.
+The answer is, by following safe internet practices.

 Parents, with their long working hours and hectic schedules, often find it difficult to interact closely with their children.
 This results in a lack of bonding and a communication gap.
 In such a scenario, children hesitate to share the problems they face of online abuse.
 And, often, parents are the last ones to know their children are using the internet to exchange abusive messages or pornography and indulge in life-threatening activities such as drug addiction and terrorism.

-Follow your child online.
-Don’t send her out into the virtual world unmonitored.
+Keep a tab on your child's online activities.
+Don't send her out into the virtual world unmonitored.
 Create accounts on any social network your child uses and supervise her activity on those forums.

-Many children are nowadays addicted to online gaming.
-This keeps them away from physical games and may lower their performance in school.
-Although all games are not harmful, some can be inappropriate for the child’s age.
-Recently, games like Blue Whale created havoc and proved life threatening for many children.
+Nowadays, many children are addicted to online gaming.
+This keeps them away from physical games and may lower their academic performance.
+Although all games are not harmful, some can be inappropriate for the child's age.
+A few years back, games like Blue Whale created havoc and proved life-threatening for many children.
 As a parent, you must actively help your child not to access such games.
 You can educate him about their ill effects or use parental control tools to monitor the URL of the gaming websites your child is browsing.
-You shouldn’t prohibit your child from playing online games but you should ensure that the online conversations in those games — whether voice or text chats — stick to the topic on hand.
-If the talk extends to real-world information, teach your child to say, “game over.”
+You shouldn't prohibit your child from playing online games but you should ensure that the online conversations in those games— whether voice or text chats, stick to the topic on hand.
+If the talk extends to real-world information, teach your child to say, game over.

 Find out who your child is connecting with on the social network, his friends and their friends.
 It is responsible parenting to get to know what your child is talking about online and offline.
 Follow the accounts that follow your child's.
 Watch out for people posting inappropriate content and ask your child to block them.
 Set limits by being open and telling your child when online content is not appropriate.
 Clearly tell your child which sites he can and cannot visit.